gbouras13/hybracter/README.md

 hybracter run --help
 ```

 ## Description

 `hybracter` is designed for assembling many bacterial isolate genomes using the embarassingly parallel power of HPC and Snakemake profiles.
-It is designed for applications where you have a number of isolates with ONT long reads and optionally matched paired end short reads for polishing.
+It is designed for applications where you have a number of isolates with Oxford Nanopore Technologies (ONT) long reads and optionally matched paired-end short reads for polishing.

+`hybracter` is desined to straddle the fine line between being as fully feature-rich as possible with as much information as you need to decide upon the best assembly, while also being a one-line automated program.
+Perfect for lazy people like myself :)

+`hybracter` is largely based off Ryan Wick's [magnificent tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and associated [paper](https://doi.org/10.1371/journal.pcbi.1010905). `hybracter` differs in that it adds some additional steps regarding targetted plasmid assembly with [plassembler](https://github.com/gbouras13/plassembler), contig reorientation with [dnaapler](https://github.com/gbouras13/dnaapler) and extra polishing and statistical summaries.

-`hybracter`  requires ONT long-only or hybrid ONT long-only & paired end short reads datasets.
-If you have Pacbio reads, as of 2023, you probably can just run [Flye](https://github.com/fenderglass/Flye) or [Dragonflye](https://github.com/rpetit3/dragonflye) (or of course [Trycyler](https://github.com/rrwick/Trycycler)) and reorient the contigs with [dnaapler](https://github.com/gbouras13/dnaapler).
+Note: if you have Pacbio reads, as of 2023, you probably can just run [Flye](https://github.com/fenderglass/Flye) or [Dragonflye](https://github.com/rpetit3/dragonflye) (or of course [Trycyler](https://github.com/rrwick/Trycycler) ) and reorient the contigs with [dnaapler](https://github.com/gbouras13/dnaapler) without polishing.
 See Ryan Wick's [blogpost](https://doi.org/10.5281/zenodo.7703461) for more details.

-`hybracter` is largely based off Ryan Wick's [magnificent tutorial](https://github.com/rrwick/Perfect-bacterial-genome-tutorial) and associated [paper](https://doi.org/10.1371/journal.pcbi.1010905). `hybracter`  adds some additional steps regarding targetted plasmid assembly with [plassembler](https://github.com/gbouras13/plassembler), contig reorientatio with [dnaapler](https://github.com/gbouras13/dnaapler) and extra polishing and statistical summaries.

-`hybracter` is desined to straddle the fine line between being as fully feature-rich as possible, while also being a one-line automated program.

 ## Why Would You Run Hybracter?

 * If you want the best possible _automated_ long read only or hybrid bacterial isolate genome assembly.
 * If you need to assembly many (e.g. 10+) bacterial isolates as efficiently as possible.
+* If you want all  information about from assembly pipeline such as whether your polishing probably improved the genome, whether your assembly was likely complete, and how many plasmids you probably assembled.

 ## Other Options